k06a/DeluxeInjection/README.md

     if (propertyClass == [Feedback class]) {
     	return feedback;
     }
-    return [DIDoNotInject it]; // Special value to skip injection for propertyName of targetClass }];
+    return [DeluxeInjection doNotInject]; // Special value to skip injection for propertyName of targetClass }];
 ```